-I have good memories though as a kid going to places and staying in a tent or caravan and having a great time, but as an adult, I find myself not too keen on the whole camping idea.
+I have good memories though as a kid going to places and staying in a tent or caravan and having a great time, as an adult, I find myself not too keen on the whole camping idea.
 It seems ‘roughing it’ is not too high on my to-do list lately.
 Thus, I have decided to research some places catering for a “cleaner" nature experience :) There are many places that offer a place to camp without you having to take everything and the kitchen sink with you.
 Here are a few kid-friendly camping sites I think families would love to visit.

 Kam'Bati River Resort

 Kam'Bati Swellendam offers families a variety of family-friendly entertainment.
 Even if you are not the rugged-camping-type you can go glamping in their Africamps luxury tents.
 They offer putt-putt, water activities, a bar for the adults and a shop at the resort amongst other activities.
-Kam'Bati is a 2 hour drive from Cape Town - the ideal weekend getaway for families looking for fun.
+Kam'Bati is a 2-hour drive from Cape Town - the ideal weekend getaway for families looking for fun.
 You can learn more about child-friendly camping at Kambati River Resort here.

 Wolfkop Camping Village

-The Wolfkop camping village is found on Keerom Street, Citrusdal.
+The Wolfkop Camping village is found on Keerom Street, Citrusdal.
 It is 100ha of farm found about 20km from Citrusdal, located on the banks of the Olifants River.
-Each camping village, there are six over 200m, has a Bedouin tent set up and inside you will find one to three canvas tents equipped with a ¾ mattress, bedding, blankets and towels.
+Each camping village, there are six over 200m, has a Bedouin tent set up and inside you will find one to three canvas tents equipped with a ¾ mattress, bedding, blankets, and towels.

 The tents are set out with a beautiful view over the river.
 You should bring your own braai grid, utensils, chairs, tables and electric lights.
 Each village has their own power point.
 There are also communal ablution facilities available with hot showers and flush toilets, very important!